HyperDex is a next generation key-value store with a wide array of features. HyperDex may be a good fit for you if your application needs to:

 $ hyperdex daemon --coordinator IP

-Need to add more servers to scale?
-Run the above command again on another server.
+To add more servers in order to scale horizontally, run the above command again on another server.
 HyperDex will automatically integrate the new server into the cluster.

 HyperDex provides one of the richest APIs in the NoSQL space.